multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

     return Catch2ImageBase(self.pr, self._config)
 ```

-It is common for previous configurations to become invalid due to version changes.
+Due to version changes, previous configurations often become invalid.
 In such cases, we can flexibly:
 - Create a new class to configure the Base Image and modify the `dependency` method in `Catch2ImageDefault`.
 - Adjust the `file` method in `Catch2ImageDefault`.